thacherT1D/webdevstuff/Javascript_and_the_Browser/Debugging_JavaScript.desc.md

 </script>
 ```

-Then use the following instructions to see Chrome's [built-in debugger](https://developer.chrome.com/devtools/docs/javascript-debugging) in action.
+And then step through the following instructions to see Chrome's [built-in debugger](https://developer.chrome.com/devtools/docs/javascript-debugging) in action.

 1. Open `lunch.html` in Chrome.
 1. Open the Chrome Developer Tools by pressing `Command + Option + I`